I hate feeling angry.

 Anger Gives You Energy to Take Action

-When I was feeling depressed last month, I was unmotivated and didn’t had the energy to do anything.
+When I was feeling depressed last month, I was unmotivated and didn’t have the energy to do anything.
 No matter how hard I try to be hopeful again and take action, I couldn’t.

 And I didn’t know why.